abkba/SkunkWorks/ansibleDev/roles/docker_ce/README.md

 # Install Docker

-role removes older packages of `docker` and installs specified version of `docker-ce`.
+Role removes older packages of `docker` and installs specified version of `docker-ce`.

 ## Prerequisites

-- CentOS 6, 7
+- Rocky Linux 9
 - uses `yum` to install packages
 - All docker images should be manually removed prior to running this role.
 Some undesirable issues have been noticed managing images that weren't deleted/removed while the old packages removal process.

 **To Run:** `ansible-playbook -i inventory playbooks/install-docker`

 ## Configure install
 ### Variables

 - Role has default variables declared in `defaults/main.yml`, as so:

 ```yaml
 ---
 # Old docker packages to remove
 docker_old_packages:
   - docker